Tags:

 The moral of pete's story is

-No matter what you in
+No matter you step in

 Because it's all good.